 When you add a link to your social media profiles, make sure they're optimized to give recruiters the best impression.
 Not sure how to optimize your LinkedIn profile to attract employers?
 Read our guide: "How to Optimize Your LinkedIn Profile To Get More Jobs"

-Think of the top of your resume as the penthouse - the most important piece of real estate on the document.
+The top of your resume is the penthouse - the most important piece of real estate on the document.
 But why?

-An average recruiter is spending six seconds scanning your resume in between reading Facebook messages from grandma, drinking coffee, and thinking about what she wants for lunch.
+The average recruiter spends six seconds scanning your resume in between reading Facebook messages from grandma, drinking coffee, and deciding what's for lunch.

 What is a resume summary statement?